 ANOVA is based on the assumption that the data are sampled from populations that all have the same standard deviations.
 Prism tests this assumption with two tests.
 It computes the Brown-Forsythe test and also (if every group has at least five values) computes Bartlett's test.
+There are no options for whether to run these tests.
+Prism automatically does so and always reports the results.

 Both these tests compute a P value designed to answer this question: